pebblecode/pebble-handbook/hiring-great-talent/recruitment-process.md

 Essentially what we are looking to understand from the candidates are the following:

-- Problem Solving
+- Problem Solving - can they solve problems autonomously?
-- Functional Competence
+- Functional Competence - do they have the chops for the job?
-- Teamwork
+- Teamwork - can they work well in a team?
+- Leadership - can they demonstrate confidence?
-- Company Fit
+- Company Fit - will they enjoy and thrive in our culture?

 The exact we we approach this will be different depending on the role we are looking to recruit: